 Housing association rent arrears

 Your housing association can evict you if you don't pay the rent.
-However, the housing association will have to go to court before you must leave your home.
+But the housing association will have to go to court and satisfy a judge that eviction is reasonable before you'll have to leave your home.

 Get advice if you are having problems paying your rent.
 An adviser can help you look at your financial situation and help you to work out what to do.